MarcIsCoding/kvothe-theme/README.md

 ## Contributing

-Your contributions are welcome!
-To contribute:
+We welcome your contributions!
+To do so:

 1. Fork and clone this repository.
-2. Make your changes and test them by running `View → Run`, then `Launch Extension`.
+2. Implement your changes and ensure they're working by selecting `View → Run`, then `Launch Extension`.
-3. Submit a pull request with a detailed description of your changes and screenshots if applicable.
+3. Create a pull request with a comprehensive description of your changes, including screenshots if relevant.

-Don't be offended if your PR is not accepted.
-This is a personal project and I'm very particular about the colours and styles I use.
-Also, it's not a project I'm actively working on, so I may not have time to review PRs.
+Please understand if your PR is not accepted.
+Given this is a personal project, I have specific preferences for colours and styles.
+Additionally, as this project is not my primary focus, there may be delays in PR reviews.